Supreme Court sides with Chicago museum in terror case

 Justice Sonia Sotomayor wrote for the court that a provision of the Foreign Sovereign Immunities Act does not support the victims’ case.
 That federal law generally protects foreign countries’ property in the U.S. but makes exceptions when countries provide support to extremist groups.

-The victims argued that Iran provided training and support to Hamas, which carried out the attack.
+The victims, who were wounded in the attack or are close relatives of the wounded, argued that Iran provided training and support to Hamas, which carried out the attack.
 Iran has refused to pay the court judgment.